-General information: Information about how to handle your Gemini data can be found at http://www.gemini.edu/sciops/data-and-results This page includes Gemini web page links that discuss all the data processing steps from quallity assessment through publication and observer feedback.
+Information about how to handle your Gemini data can be found at Gemini Phase III website.
+This page includes Gemini web page links that discuss all the data processing steps from quallity assessment through publication and observer feedback.
 Some of the most useful links are:

-Links by Instrument: The Gemini web site provides links on data reduction for each instrument.
-General information on near-IR observations includes wavelength calibration information, line lists, photometric, spectroscopic, telluric standard lists, spectral templates, etc. There is additional data reduction information for each Gemini instrument on the instrument's web page under the topic “data format and reduction”.
+The Gemini website provides links on data reduction for each instrument.
+Also, the General information on near-IR observations page includes wavelength calibration information, line lists, photometric, spectroscopic, telluric standard lists, spectral templates, etc. There is additional data reduction information for each Gemini instrument on the instrument's web page under the topic “data format and reduction”.